stake-plus/govcomms/docs/GCBot.md

 # Discord Modules

 This repository currently exposes three Discord-facing modules that all run inside the `govcomms` binary.
-Each module registers its own slash commands when the bot logs in and shares the same connection, database handle, and (optionally) Redis client.
+Each module registers its own slash commands when the bot logs in and shares the same connection and database handle.

 ## Module Summary